Governance and privacy

 Control permission (allowing the system to act on your behalf) is separate from sharing permission.
 A larger network can grow without treating private parcel data as public by default.

 Parcel-state outputs are estimates, not guarantees.
 The project does not claim emergency authority or official alerts.
-Outputs may support household decisions, but they do not replace official alerts, on-scene conditions, or personal judgment.
+Outputs may support occupant decisions, but they do not replace official alerts, on-scene conditions, or personal judgment.

 Rights